-A certified nursing assistant job description includes wearing many hats.
-Learn about the different tasks you’ll perform.
+A certified nursing assistant job includes wearing many hats.
 A certified nursing assistant’s (CNA) main role is to provide basic care to patients, as well as assist them in daily activities they might have trouble with on their own, such as bathing.
-Because of the personal nature of the job, a certified nursing assistant job description must include people skills and the ability to be compassionate and enjoy helping others.
+Because of the personal nature of the job, a certified nursing assistant job description must include people skills and the ability to compassionate and enjoy helping others.
 In nursing or long-term care facilities, a CNA is often a patient’s main caregiver.

 CNAs also work with medical technology, like billing software, health information software and medical record charting software.
 In some facilities, a CNA will administer medication to patients, but this usually depends on the CNAs level of training and experience, as well as state regulations.